4th Annual "Teach Music Week": March 19-25, 2018

 Keep Music Alive

-is celebrating the 3rd Annual "Teach Music America Week" from Monday March 20th to Sunday March 26th.
+is celebrating the 4th Annual "Teach Music Week" (formerly Teach Music America Week) from Monday March 19th to Sunday March 25th.

 We are asking musicians and music schools everywhere to find one new student they can begin to teach by offering one free 30 minute lesson.

-We are also asking all interested music students (kids and adults) to seek out a music school or musician participating in "Teach Music America".
+We are also asking all interested music students (kids and adults) to seek out a music school or musician participating in "Teach Music Week".

 We have chosen a week in March to coincide with National "Music in Our Schools Month" (MiOSM)